Proton Acceleration by Collisionless Shocks in Supermassive Black Hole Coronae: Implications for High-Energy Neutrinos: Results

 \subsubsection{Streaming instabilities}

-The nature of the instabilities driven by streaming ions depends primarily on the ion current density~\citep{marcowith2021CosmicRaydrivenStreaming, haggerty2019DHybridRHybridParticleincellCode}.
-In weak current regimes, the system is dominated by the resonant instability (RI), which is excited through a gyroresonant interaction between the streaming ions and Alfv\'enic fluctuation ~\citep{skilling_cosmic_1971}.
-In contrast, at sufficiently high current densities, a strong neutralizing return current is carried by background electrons, and it excites modes at shorter wavelengths, leading to the non-resonant instability (NRI), so-called Bell's instability~\citep{bell2004TurbulentAmplificationMagnetic}.
-Kinetic plasma studies provide a practical method for distinguishing between them based on the wave polarization: the fastest growing NRI modes are predominantly right-handed (RH), whereas for RI, the left-handed (LH) component is expected to be of greater magnitude~\citep{haggerty2019DHybridRHybridParticleincellCode, gupta2024ElectronAccelerationQuasiparallel}.
+The nature of the instabilities driven by streaming ions depends primarily on the ion current density~\citep{haggerty2019DHybridRHybridParticleinCellCode, marcowith2021CosmicRaydrivenStreaming}.
+In weak current regimes, the system is dominated by the resonant instability (RI), which is excited through a gyroresonant interaction between the streaming ions and Alfv\'enic fluctuations~\citep{skilling_cosmic_1971}.
+In contrast, at sufficiently high current densities, a strong neutralizing return current is carried by background electrons, and it excites modes at shorter wavelengths, leading to the nonresonant instability (NRI), also called Bell's instability~\citep{bell2004TurbulentAmplificationMagnetic}.
+Kinetic plasma studies provide a practical method for distinguishing between them based on the wave polarization: the fastest-growing NRI modes are predominantly right-handed (RH), whereas for RI, the left-handed (LH) component is expected to be of greater magnitude~\citep{haggerty2019DHybridRHybridParticleinCellCode, gupta2024ElectronAccelerationQuasiparallel}.